 So our website is Pettersen program.com.
 And my spelling is pa DD is o n PR o gra m.com.
 I have a free mailing list on there.
-So if people just want to get free information from me, I send out emails regularly, I transcribe all my podcasts so that people can read or watch the video versions of them.
-I have In training via emails, and so the people can really have a great experience and learn a lot without having to spend a cent ever.
+So if people just want to get free information from me, I send out emails regularly, and I transcribe all my podcasts so that people can read or watch the video versions of them.
+I have In training via email, so the people can really have a great experience and learn a lot without having to spend a cent ever.
 If they want to buy my program, it’s very affordable.
 And it’s also available on that site.
-If people want to really just have it all put together in a in an easy to follow format, they could do that as well.
+If people want to really just have it all put together in an easy-to-follow format, they could do that as well.

-You know and hopefully Just make your life better.
+You know and hopefully, Just make your life better.
 So I think that you’re doing an amazing service to the community.
-And it’s kind of interesting that we’ve got to go through some of our own sort of turmoil, pain and heartache.
+And it’s kind of interesting that we’ve got to go through some of our own sort of turmoil, pain, and heartache.
 But then we can offer a lot back.
 And the people who have recovered and are recovering from your program and other programs, do the same thing.
-Give back let people know what you did, how you got better.
+Give back and let people know what you did, and how you got better.
 And maybe we can make a difference.
-And maybe we can influence doctors, specialists and all that kind of stuff to listen and pay attention more to the evidence that is out there.
-The thousands of people that have recovered and are recovering, because that’s evidence to right claim.
+And maybe we can influence doctors, specialists, and all that kind of stuff to listen and pay attention more to the evidence that is out there.
+The thousands of people that have recovered and are recovering, because that’s evidence to the right claim.

 We’re going to be interviewing doctors from around the world who are experts in immunology and gut bacteria.
 And we’re going to do a clinical trial and put people through this process because we want to, you know, I want to change the way the whole industry is running.
 It’s a complete failure right now and I want the first thing that a rheumatologist says to a patient is what are you eating?

-We have man thank you so much for your time I really appreciating you doing what you’re doing and I really appreciate you being a part of the program.
+We have man thank you so much for your time I really appreciate you doing what you’re doing and I really appreciate you being a part of the program.

 Thanks for having me.